Semaphore to West Beach pipeline

 Pipelines are used successfully in many places around the world to keep beaches replenished, including on the Gold Coast.

-Average natural sand movement northwards along the coast is approximately 100,000 cubic metres each year, and this will need to be matched by replenishment of West Beach at the southern end of the pipeline pumping system.
-The volumes of sand eroding and building up along the beach system will vary from year to year, depending on the shape and height of the sea bed, the weather and storms and this will influence the amount of sand which needs to be collected for replenishment.
+- The volumes of sand eroding and building up along the beach system will vary from year to year, depending on the prevailing weather conditions and storms and this will influence the amount of sand which needs to be collected for replenishment.

-The department is working closely with a community reference group on the project.
+The department has been working closely with a community reference group on the project.